arsbar24/Exercise/README.md

 # Exercise

-This file is an exercise for STAT 545
+This file is an exercise for STAT 545.

-Shirlett was here
+Shirlett was here.

 I'm using RStudio